8 min read

 One of the ways to ensure a successful satisfaction survey is to be able to lay out the data neatly for the C-suite executives to be able to come up with action plans.
 However, sorting the responses and creating infographics is often time-consuming.

-Using pulse survey tools with analytics, like Moodtracker®, can significantly cut this hassle by offering organized and interactive dashboards.
+Using pulse survey tools with analytics can significantly cut this hassle by offering organized and interactive dashboards.

 Additionally, the Smart Sampling feature helps customize the survey timing and questions for each employee to cut down on survey fatigue.